 This equipment must be installed or serviced by trained personnel, as defined by the NEC, IEC 62368-1 & IEC 60950-1, the standard for Safety of Electronic Equipment within the Field of Audio/Video, Information Technology and Communication Technology.
 Lenovo assumes you are qualified in the servicing of equipment and trained in recognizing hazards energy levels in products.
+Access to the equipment is by the use of a tool, lock and key, or other means of security, and is controlled by the authority responsible for the location.

-Important: Electrical grounding of the server is required for operator safety and correct system function.
+Important: Electrical grounding of the solution is required for operator safety and correct system function.
 Proper grounding of the electrical outlet can be verified by a certified electrician.